 Conversion research then feeds into CRO ideation step 2 where ideas are created for improving your website, along with ideas from website persuasion and UX elements (2 of the other parts of CRO).

 Prioritization of CRO ideas in step 3 is important to ensure you launch ideas with highest impact.
-Use my website prioritization tool in my CRO toolbox to help you do this.
+You can use my website prioritization tool in my CRO toolbox to help you do this.

 Next in step 4 you launch the website improvement or A/B test it (if you have enough traffic).